What is payroll software?

 Multiple employee payment methods

 Paycor lets you pay employees through direct deposits, paycards, or checks.
-What’s more, Paycor offers on-demand pay, allowing employees to access up to 50% of their wages before payday through its mobile app.
-Free budgeting, financial counseling, and learning resources for employees also compete with the financial wellness resources offered by Gusto and ADP.
+It also offers on-demand pay, allowing employees to access up to 50% of their wages before payday through its mobile app.
+Free budgeting, financial counseling, and learning resources for employees also compete with the financial wellness resources offered by Gusto.

 Another great feature is Paycor’s check-stuffing services to pay your unbanked employees.
-While most payroll platforms let you print live checks, it adds extra steps to the payroll process.
-For example, ensuring you have the proper check stock paper and remembering to submit positive pay to your bank before printing checks falls to you.
+While most payroll platforms let you print live checks, it adds extra steps to the payroll process like ensuring you have the proper check stock paper and magnetic ink to manually print checks.

 Three side-by-side mobile phones display views of Paycor's app, with two views showing an employee has $500 in earned wage access and the third view showing a button to apply for a Paycor Visa Card.